mrzool/s-town/source/02-episode2.md

 B: Like jokingly, or …

-Joel: No. Everybody' s a failure.
+Joel: No. Everybody's a failure.
 Like in his brain, everybody's a failure.
 For all I know you could be a failure.
 You know sometimes I wish he's kind of fail…

 These guys dish it out too.
 They tease John for his many peculiarities.
 Like how he'll devour whatever leftover food is around, no matter how old or rock hard it is.
 His inability to buy new shoes to alleviate his athlete's foot, which he's allegedly had for three years.
 His extemporaneous solving of math problems.
 His utter aversion to being in a room with more than two or three people at a time.
 His living with his mom his whole life.
 His being a loner.